Soluling home Document home

 WPF Localization and Internationalization

 Windows Presentation Foundation (Wikipedia) is the framework to build GUI applications in .NET.
 The other framework, the classic one, is Windows Forms.
 WPF uses .xaml and .resx files as a resource data.
 Soluling supports all WPF applications no matter if they use .NET Framework (Wikipedia) or .NET (Wikipedia).
-We support all versions up to the most recent preview version.
+Soluling localization tool and service support all WPF application from .NET Framework 3.0 to the newest version of .NET, including .NET Core 3, .NET 5, .NET 6, .NET 7, .NET 8, .NET 9, and later.

 The following chapters describe the WPF localization step by step.